-Laminates are heavy so I posted a bunch ahead and threw each day’s sheet away as I went, which was slightly heartbreaking after the work I put into them.
+Laminates are heavy so I posted a bunch of them ahead and threw each day’s sheet away as I went, which was slightly heartbreaking after the work I put into them.
 As I moved onto the Cape Wrath Trail, for which I had a guidebook, my laminates became sparser with 3-4 days on each sheet.

 The GPX files were 100% reliable and quickly became my default navigation resource.
 I used them in the free mapping app OsmAnd, paying about two quid for the contour lines plugin which was invaluable.
-Lazily, I ended up not bothering with paper maps at all, which I know is not the done thing in such remote country.
+Lazily, I ended up not bothering with paper maps at all, which I know is not really the done thing in such remote country.

 I must admit, though, there were days when my phone got worryingly wet.
 My ‘waterproof’ case leaked after a week and I ended up using sandwich bags as usual.
 Another time I’d consider a more water resistant phone, although the advantage of the Moto G5 is that it’s dual SIM, so pretty much anywhere other than Cape Wrath and Bynack Lodge you’ve a chance of signal on one side of a hill or the other.